Skip to content

 Car batteries come in all different shapes and sizes, but as a vague, general rule, they tend to have a 3-6 year lifespan.
 Car batteries deteriorate as they are discharged over the course of use (especially when the car is off, which yes, includes the dash cam parking mode), or even if they remain inactive and not in-use.

-The large majority of reputable dash cams have voltage cut-off in some form or another, which tracks the current voltage of your vehicle, so that the Dash Cam will never kill your car battery.
+The large majority of reputable dash cams have voltage cut-off in some form or another, which tracks the current voltage of your vehicle, so that the dash cam will never kill your car battery.
 The goal of a dash cam is just to use the extra charge at the top, like trimming the icing on top of a cake, cutting off power to the camera through voltage monitoring before the dash cam takes a hearty bite out of the battery.
 An average car battery will have a resting voltage of 12.6V, normally we set the cut-off to 12V or 12.2V, so the dash cam is only really drawing that .6/.4V.

 Car batteries are naturally charged and topped up as the vehicle is driven, with a normal car battery, a 30-minute drive will fully charge a car battery, giving the camera plenty of charge to power off of.